Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/parsers.md

 * `loadComponent()` to specify which component class to load.
 * `getBindings()` to return the component inputs/outputs.

 You only need to implement either `findHooks()` or `findHookElements()`, depending on whether you want to replace text or HTML elements with components.

-It is recommended to create a dedicated `HookParser` for each custom hook/component (handling multiple different hooks with the same parser is messy and difficult).
 Here are some more details about the main functions:

 ### findHooks()

-{% include docs/widgets/notice.html content="
-  <span>Only needed if you want to find text hooks.
-For element hooks, see <code>findHookElements()</code>.</span>
-" %}

 ```ts
   findHooks(content: string, context: any, options: ParseOptions): HookPosition[]